-If you can connect to your WorkSpace, verify the following:
+If you can connect to your WorkSpace, then verify the following:

-Open Task Manager to determine if the WorkSpace is experiencing high CPU utilization.
+Open the Windows Task Manager to determine if the WorkSpace is experiencing high CPU usage.
 If it is, try any of the following troubleshooting steps to resolve the issue:

-- Stop any service that is consuming high CPU.
+- Stop any service that's consuming high CPU.

-- Resize the WorkSpace to a compute type greater than what is currently used.
+- Resize the WorkSpace to a compute type that's greater than what is currently used.

 - Reboot the WorkSpace.

-Note: To diagnose high CPU utilization, see How do I diagnose high CPU utilization on my EC2 Windows instance when my CPU is not being throttled?
+Note: To diagnose high CPU usage, see How do I diagnose high CPU utilization on my EC2 Windows instance when my CPU is not being throttled?

 Verify the WorkSpace's computer name